pzakeri22/redditapp/README.md

 ![mobile homepage wireframe](https://github.com/pzakeri22/redditapp/blob/main/public/imageBank/Wireframes/Reddit-mobile-home.png?raw=true)

 Breaking this wireframe down helped me identify a list of components that would need to be built.
-In the end I didn't split the Post component into seperate sections because the features inside were very simple and creating separate components would have overcomplicated the app rather than simplifying it.
+In the end I didn't split the Post component into seperate sections because the features inside were very simple and creating separate components would have overcomplicated the file structure.

 ### Mobile Comments Page